-We firmly believe that to build a sustainable business of benefit to our clients, our people and wider society, then we must ensure that everything we do is consistent with sound core values and the highest standard of professional and ethical practice.
-One of our core values is "doing the right thing" and this goes right to the core of who we are and to ensure that we follow the highest standards in all that we do.
+We firmly believe that in order to build a sustainable business that is of benefit to our clients, our people and wider society, then we must ensure that everything we do is consistent with our core values.
+Our values are important to us.
+They drive our decisions and affect our behaviours.
+They unite us as a firm and form the basis of our messages.

-In assessing the performance of our leaders in the business, the Policy Board monitors adherence to our core values and takes compliance with ethical and professional behaviour very seriously.
-We know that our people and our clients want to work with and be associated with a firm that follows the highest professional and ethical standards.
-We are committed to achieving that not just for our firm but also to play our part in supporting the important work that ICAS does in regulating and supporting the development of our profession.
+We know that our people and our clients want to work with and be associated with a firm that follows the highest professional and ethical standards and we are committed to achieving those standards, not just for our firm, but also to play our part in supporting the important work that professional bodies such as ICAS and ACCA do in regulating and supporting the development of our profession.
+As such, we are fully invested in promoting, inspiring and enabling professional excellence across our firm and ensuring that these dimensions play a key role when assessing the performance of our leaders in the business, setting the tone from the top.